-With more than €4.0 billion spent annually through over 20,000 suppliers worldwide, we have an opportunity to drive our sustainability ambitions through our own supply chain.
+With more than €4.0 billion spent annually through over 16,000 suppliers worldwide, we have an opportunity to drive our sustainability ambitions through our own supply chain.
 By having a process in place that encourages suppliers to act responsibly, we strive to make a significant impact.
 As a financial institution, our suppliers are mainly service suppliers ranging from IT, Operation, Facility Management, Marketing, HR.
 Involving suppliers that align with our sustainability standards - including zero tolerance towards Modern Slavery - should help to make a difference.

-Our global Know Your Supplier (KYS) process facilitates ING's engagement with Suppliers that have successfully completed the Know Your Supplier process and is aimed at protecting ING from doing business with Suppliers engaging in undesirable practices or that are financially, socially or environmentally unsound.
-The KYS process facilitates the compliance with regulatory and policy requirements when selecting, contracting and working with suppliers or outsourcing partners.
-These requirements stem from areas such as Procurement policy, Financial Economic Crime, Anti-Bribery and Corruption, Environmental and Social Risk, Sustainability, Modern Slavery and other relevant policies.
+Our global Know Your Supplier (KYS) process is aimed at protecting ING from doing business with Suppliers engaging in undesirable practices or that are financially, socially or environmentally unsound.
+The KYS process facilitates the compliance with regulatory and policy requirements when selecting, and working with suppliers and outsourcing partners.
+These requirements stem from areas such as Procurement policy, Financial Economic Crime, Anti-Bribery and Corruption, Environmental and Social Risk, Sustainability, Modern Slavery and other relevant regulatory requirements and policies.

 Within our KYS process, suppliers are taken through different levels of due diligence, each level having various dependencies.
 In the first level suppliers are screened for various risks and performance such as Environmental and Social risks.
-Suppliers that are required further due diligence must confirm and acknowledge that they do and will comply with specific ING policies.
+Suppliers that require further due diligence must confirm and / or acknowledge that they do and will comply with specific ING policies.
 One of the questions addressed to our suppliers in this process specifically refers to legislation in relation to Modern Slavery, including human rights (e.g. protection of human rights, no human rights abuses) and labour (e.g. no forced and compulsory labour, abolish harmful child labour).
 Our approach will help us to make informed decisions on the important topic of human rights in our supply chain.
-Only when suppliers will successfully complete the full KYS process, they will attain "Qualified" status and are ready to become potential ING suppliers.
+Only when suppliers will successfully complete the full KYS process, they will attain "Qualified" status and may be ready to become potential ING suppliers.